nickplaysjazz/astronomy-calculations/README.md

 # Astronomy Calculations
 Calculations written in Python to obtain astronomical information for a given date.

 Currently this code can be used to obtain geocentric planetary positions for the classical planets: the Sun, the Moon, Mercury, Venus, Mars, Jupiter, and Saturn.
+These planetary positions have benn confirmed to be accurate to +/- 1-2 arc-minutes when compared with high-quality ephemerides like the NASA JPL Horizons System.

 See [my series of blog posts](https://www.nickplaysjazz.com/posts/astrological-clock-1/) for information on this project and its development.